Student shot at UC Berkeley has died, university says

 BERKELEY, Calif A University of California, Berkeley student who was shot in a campus computer lab not far from the scene of anti-Wall Street protests has died of his injuries, the university said on Wednesday.

-Christopher Nathen Elliot Travis, 32, died late on Tuesday afternoon at Highland General Hospital in Oakland, hours after the shooting at the Haas School of Business, university spokesman Dan Mogulof said.
+Christopher Nathen Elliot Travis, 32, died late on Tuesday afternoon, hours after the shooting at the Haas School of Business, university spokesman Dan Mogulof said.

-University police said there is no indication that the incident was related to a day of rallies at Berkeley linked to anti-Wall Street protests.
+University police say there is no indication that the incident was related to a day of rallies Berkeley linked to anti-Wall Street protests.

 "There is no information at this point in the investigation suggesting that this is anything other than an isolated incident," Mogulof said.